-A: If you are a beneficial owner whose shares are held of record by a broker, you must instruct the broker how to vote your shares.
-If you do not provide your broker with voting instructions, your broker will vote your shares only if the proposal is a "routine" management proposal on which your broker has discretion to vote and your shares will not be voted on any proposal on which the broker does not have discretionary authority to vote.
+A: If you hold your shares in street name, your broker will vote your shares only if the proposal is a "routine" management proposal on which your broker has discretion to vote.
+Your shares will not be voted on any proposal on which the broker does not have discretionary authority to vote.
 This is called a "broker non-vote."
-In these cases, the broker can register your shares as being present at the annual meeting for purposes of determining the presence of a quorum but will not be able to vote on those matters for which specific authorization is required under the rules of The NASDAQ Stock Market LLC ("NASDAQ").

-If you are a beneficial owner whose shares are held of record by a broker, your broker has discretionary voting authority under NASDAQ rules to vote your shares on the ratification of Ernst & Young LLP, even if the broker does not receive voting instructions from you.
+Under the rules of The NASDAQ Stock Market LLC ("NASDAQ"), your broker has discretionary voting authority to vote your shares on the ratification of Ernst & Young LLP.
 However, your broker does not have discretionary authority to vote on the election of directors, in which case a broker non-vote will occur and your shares will not be voted on this matter.